-Staff from The Holden Arboretum can enhance meetings and events held at our site with programs on a variety of informative topics.
-Please contact Program Registrations at 440.602.3833 for fee information and to obtain a speaker request form.
+We can enhance your next group gathering held at Holden Arboretum or Cleveland Botanical Garden through a variety of informative one-hour programs.
+Please contact Program Registrations at 440.602.3833 for more information or fill out a Speaker Request Form here.
 We will also try our best to customize a program to your needs.

 Lori Gogolin, Horticulturist

-Gogolin earned an associate’s degree in horticulture from Kent State University in 1998.
-She is a horticulturist at The Holden Arboretum and is responsible for the Arlene and Arthur S. Holden Jr. Butterfly Garden.
+Gogolin earned an associate’s degree in horticulture from Kent State University.
+She is a horticulturist at the Holden Arboretum and is responsible for the Arlene and Arthur S. Holden Jr. Butterfly Garden.

-Graper has managed school programming at Holden since 1994.
-She has a master’s degree in science education from the University of Delaware and received her undergraduate degree in environmental science from the University of Virginia.
+Graper has a master’s degree in science education from the University of Delaware and received her undergraduate degree in environmental science from the University of Virginia.

 How to Nurture a Child’s Sense of Wonder

-This presentation complete with hand’s-on activities is designed for adults who want to be a companion in their child’s exploration of the natural world.
+This presentation complete with hands-on activities is designed for adults who want to be a companion in their child’s exploration of the natural world.
 Techniques and activities that encourage children to discover the world around them will be presented.
-The focus will be on why it is more important to appreciate what is seen, than to know its scientific name.
+The focus will be on why it is more important to appreciate what is seen rather than knowing its scientific name.

 Michael Watson, Conservation Biologist

-Watson works on conservation issues involving wildlife He is also the coordinator for Holden’s Bluebird Project, a volunteer-based program monitoring the nesting activity of bluebirds and other species using Holden’s 200+ nest boxes.
-Mike earned his bachelor’s degree from The College of Wooster and a master’s degree from the University of Michigan.
+Watson works on conservation issues involving wildlife.
+He also coordinates Holden Arboretum’s Bluebird Project, a volunteer-based program monitoring the nesting activity of bluebirds and other species using Holden’s 200+ nest boxes.
+He earned his bachelor’s degree from the College of Wooster and a master’s degree from the University of Michigan.

 Return of the Eastern Bluebird

-This presentation will provide some basics of bluebird ecology and conservation.
-It will also address Holden’s role in the successful recovery of this species in Ohio, including an overview of how Holden volunteers track bluebird nesting activity and current information on the status of bluebirds at Holden.
-Finally, tips for the homeowner on providing safe and attractive nesting options will be shared.
+Discover the basics of bluebird ecology and conservation as well as the Arboretum’s role in and process for the successful recovery of this species in Ohio.
+Tips for the homeowner on providing safe and attractive nesting options will also be shared.

 This interesting presentation reveals how geology, glacial activity, human history, and ecological interactions shape Ohio’s forests.
-Past and present forest types across Ohio as well as Holden’s current dominant forest types and the plants and animals associated with these forests will be highlighted.
+Past and present forest types across Ohio, as well as the Arboretum’s current dominant forest types and the plants and animals associated with these forests, will be highlighted.